The Opal - IDA, The Danish Society of Engineers

 IDA, The Danish Society of Engineers

-A new landmark will soon be lighting up Copenhagen harbour!
+Copenhagen harbour was right on the brink of having a new, shiny landmark.
 Already nicknamed “The Opal” for its reflective and luminary qualities, expectations for the building were high - until it was recently decided that the building would not be completed after all.
-The proposal has an almost weightless quality that seems to suggest that gravity has somehow ceased to exist on this prominent spot at the center of Copenhagen harbour.
-An intrinsic light design will allow for the surface of the building to mirror the play of colours of the water in the harbour – thereby adding a touch of splendor to an otherwise unglamorous part of the harbour.Read more ↓
+The proposal has an almost weightless quality that seems to suggest that gravity could somehow cease to exist on this prominent spot at the center of Copenhagen harbour.
+An intrinsic light design allows for the surface of the building to mirror the play of colours of the water in the harbour – thereby adding a touch of splendor to an otherwise unglamorous part of the harbour.Read more ↓

 The light design is made possible through a visionary design concept developed by Dorte Mandrup and the engineers from Søren Jensen Rådgivende Ingeniører.

 The design concept allows for the building to rest on just four V columns made of steel.
 The triangular surfaces of the facade alternate between transparent and opaque and the technical textile cladding incorporates LED lights allowing for a spectacular staging of the building at night.